makersacademy/airport_challenge/README.md

 The task is to write the software to respond to user stories about the control of planes landing and taking off at an airport.

+NB: My at_airport? method needs work as it doesn't compare the plane object passed with the planes array.

 ## irb sample input